SolaceDev/solace-dev-codelabs/markdown/ep-lifecycle/ep-lifecycle.md

 1. In the next screen, click on Create pull request.<br>![Image](img/62.png)<br><br>
 1. The GitHub Actions kick off.
 When they are finished, there should be a list of changes that will occur should the pull request be approved.<br>![Image](img/63.png)<br><br>
 1. Scroll down to the bottom of the pull request and click on Merge pull request.
 Then click on Confirm merge.<br>![Image](img/64.png)<br><br>
-1. Using the management console of your local broker, confirm that the CICD process created the same queues, subscriptions, ACLs as manual promotion.
+1. Using the management console of your cloud broker, confirm that the CICD process created the same queues, subscriptions, ACLs as manual promotion.
 ## Takeaways

 Duration: 0:07:00